wowsiddanth/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd student in the address book.
 * `find John` followed by `delete 1` deletes the first student in the results of the `find` command.

+### Enroll a student : `enroll`

+Enrolls the specified student into the specified event.

+Command: `enroll id/STUDENT_ID ev/EVENT`

+* Enrolls the student specified by NUS NetID into the event specified by its event name.

+Examples:
+* `enroll id/e0544111 ev/CS1101S Mock PE` enrolls the specified student with NUS NetId e0544111 into the event "CS1101S Mock PE".
+* `enroll id/0322322 ev/Orientation Camp` enrolls the specified student with NUS NetId e0322322 into the event "Orientation Camp".

 ### Exiting the program : `exit`

 Exits the program.